bcgov/fasstrshiny/CODE_DESIGN.md

 Most sections of fasstrshiny related to families of functions within fasstr.

 ## Organization
-Each panel of the app has a corresponding section in both the server.R and the ui.R scripts.
+Each panel of the app has corresponding module functions in a file named `mod_TYPE.R`.
-Interactively built UI elements are at the *top* of the server.R script under "UI elements".
+Interactively built UI elements are at the *top* of server functions.
-Non-interactively built UI elements are in their corresponding section in the ui.R script.
+Non-interactively built UI elements are in their corresponding section in the ui function.
-Functions for building commonly used inputs are in the global.R script.
+Functions for building commonly used inputs are in the helper_ui_inputs.R script.
-Functions used for generic, non-shiny specific, tasks are in utils.R script in the fasstrshiny R folder.

-The ui.R script has each panel built as a separate `fluidRow()` which is then combined in the the UI at the bottom of the script under "Combine".
-In this section, the menu is created and the panels and tabs are assembled.
+Other functions can be found in helper_...R files.

+The fasster_shiny() function combines all modules into a single app.
-Note that each section needs to be created in the menu, which then links to dashboard body, which includes the `fluidRow()` object.
+Note that each section needs to be created in the menu, the UI tabsets AND the server section.

+## Namespace
+Because modules create their own ids, we need to use the `NS()` function to ensure that module ids are unique.
+In the UI functions, we use `ns <- NS(id)` at the top of the function.
+Then we can use `ns("my_input")` throughout.

+However, for server functions, we need to use `NS(id, "my_input")` directly.

+For functions that create UI inputs, the `NS(id, ...)` is inside the function, so in the UI (or Server) function you would only pass the id: `select_rolling(id)`.

 ## Inputs
 Many inputs are the same among sections in fasstrshiny because they related to arguments in fasstr which are common among function families.